BA LLB Subjects for International Students: A Complete Guide

 List of Core BA LLB Subjects for International Students

-The Bachelor of Arts and Bachelor of Legislative Law (BA LLB) is a five-year integrated undergraduate program that combines a liberal arts education with core legal studies.
-It’s a popular choice for international students because it provides a holistic education that prepares them for a wide range of careers.
+The Bachelor of Arts and Bachelor of Legislative Law (BA LLB) is a five-year integrated undergraduate course that combines arts subjects with core legal education.
+It is a preferred option for international students because it builds a strong academic base while also developing legal knowledge and practical skills.
+This course helps students understand both society and law, which is important for building a successful legal career.

 SubjectDuration (Year of Study)What You Learn